It is essential that the services we provide are fair, accessible, flexible and give choice where appropriate.

 The Equality Act places a duty on public sector organisations to pay 'due regard' to the personal protected characteristics in their decision making process when developing or reviewing policies, service redesign or restructure and the development of strategies.

 It is a key part of the legal framework that underpins the way the NHS provides its services and supports its staff.
 The duty also requires us to collect, analyse and publish our Workforce Equality Data and Service User data.
-Click here to view this data.
+You can find all the information in the 'more in this section' tab at the bottom of the page.

 The Equality Act also outlaws discrimination against nine protected characteristics.
 Click here for more information.